lisc-tools/lisc/README.rst

 --------

-LISC acts as a wrapper and connector between available APIs, allowing users to collect data from and about scientific articles, and to do analyses on this data, such as performing automated meta-analyses.
+LISC acts as a wrapper and connector between available APIs, allowing users to collect data from and about scientific articles, and perform analyses on this data, such as performing automated meta-analyses.

 A curated list of some projects enabled by LISC is available on the `projects <https://github.com/lisc-tools/Projects>`_ page.